How to be Successful in College: Advice for College Freshmen & Beyond

 When you tap into your school’s community, you’ll discover you have a whole support system that wants to see you succeed.

-- “Build a relationship with advisors, professors, other students and support staff," online BS in Accounting student Marjorie Dyksinski said, "This will help to increase (your) success.”
+- “Build a relationship with advisors, professors, other students and support staff," online accounting student Marjorie Dyksinski said, "This will help to increase (your) success.”

-- Kayla Pinard, a campus BA in Psychology student, said, “Make friends with the professors.
+- Kayla Pinard, a campus psychology major, said, “Make friends with the professors.
 It’ll help you find community and motivate you to do well in class.
 Some of the best people I have met on campus has been the staff.
 Remember, they are there for you and want you to succeed.”

-- Campus BA in Communication student Aubrey King said, “Don’t isolate yourself.
+- Campus communication major Aubrey King said, “Don’t isolate yourself.
 Go out and sit in the pub, your common space in your dorm or in the library.
 You’ll end up meeting some of the greatest people, and you might even meet your best friends that way.”

 5. Get Involved